I read this poem as a teenager. Now, as an adult, I understand.

 The free bird thinks of another breeze

-trade winds soft through the sighing trees
+and the trade winds soft through the sighing trees

 and the fat worms waiting on a dawn-bright lawn